ruegerj/monkey-playground/docs/work-journal.md

 # Work Journal

+> All [requirements](./requirements.md) are tracked as GitHub issues and manged on a dedicated [KanBan board](https://github.com/users/ruegerj/projects/1).

 This document lists all efforts going towards the implementation of the project.

 | Date       | Time (h) | Description                                                                           |